 Deschutes County is one of the nation's fastest-growing counties.
 With no comprehensive countywide plan prioritizing the lands for conservation and recreation, the outstanding quality of life attracting entrepreneurs and new residents to the region was...
 Read more

-In ancient times, the Waimea Valley belonged to the kahuna (priestly class of Hawaiians).
-In 2006, The Trust for Public Land helped the Office of Hawaiian Affairs reacquire the 1,875 acre valley, one of the last intact ahupua'a (traditional mountain to sea...
+In ancient times, Waimea Valley belonged to the kahuna (priestly class of Hawaiians).
+Waimea is one of the last intact ahupua'a (traditional mountain to sea land division) on the island of O'ahu, and contains a spectacular waterfall, the recently restored...
 Read more

 This report serves as a guide to the open space needs of the Austin/Travis County area today and in the future.